krauselab/krauselab/content/members/agnieszka/_index.md

 - Graduate Student
 ---

-Max Carlino, a PhD student in the Combined Biological and Biomedical Sciences program, graduated from the Ohio State University in 2015 with a B.S. in Chemistry, and earned an M.S. in Infectious Disease and Immunology at Loyola University Chicago in 2019.
-He then worked as a Research Associate toward the development of large animal cancer models as a researcher at the University of Illinois Chicago and was appointed as the Director of Data Management with Sus Clinicals, Inc. Max joined the Krause lab as a Research Associate in May of 2021 with an interest in elucidating relationships between transcriptomic regulation and hematopoietic potential, and as a Graduate Student in 2023 to define molecular pathways necessary for organogenesis of parathyroids and other endocrine organs.
+Agnieszka Brojakowska, an MD-PhD candidate in the Department of Cell Biology, graduated from Skidmore College in 2017 with a B.A. in Molecular and Cellular Biology and a minor in Computer Science.
+Following her undergraduate studies, Agnieszka worked as a medical scribe and researcher at the Cardiovascular Research Institute at the Icahn School of Medicine at Mount Sinai.
+During her time, she focused on elucidating the effects of ionizing radiation on cardiovascular disease risks.
+During the COVID-19 pandemic, she led and operationalized the convalescent plasma program during the beginning of the COVID-19 pandemic, which ultimately resulted in the development of HIG at Mount Sinai.
+At that time, she was exposed to clonal hematopoiesis, budding her interest in investigating the relationship of hematopoiesis in cardio-oncology.
+As an MD/PhD candidate, Agnieszka joined the Krause lab in September 2024 to explore mechanisms driving hematopoietic fate and clonal stability.